marja-w/mms-project-23/README.md

 On the one side, there are the listeners, but Spotify is also a tool for music creators to showcase their work.
 The success of new music on Spotify heavily depends on the algorithm that recommends music to a user (2).
 Yet, the complexity of the recommender system of Spotify might reduce the understandability of the process for new artists.

 In my project I want to create an explainable music recommender system, as close to the recommender system by Spotify.
 The goal is to create a model like the original Spotify recommender system, to be able to explain the algorithm and create a comprehensive summary for artists.
-In addition, I want to evaluate the model and compare it to the results achieved by the Spotify one.
-The evaluation should yield results on which features are most important for new songs to be recommended to users.
+I want to evaluate the model on the [Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) and find out which features are important for creating a successful recommendation.
+For this, I want to create several models, that only see parts of the features and compare which one performs the best.

 ## Schedule
 - 12th – 26th October: Research task and research current Recommender System algorithms